 Many factors may prevent an intended and willing donor from proceeding with the donation.
 Such circumstances include present health status of the intended donor or recipient that would prevent the transplant or donation from proceeding, perceived long-term risks to the intended donor, circumstances such as acts of God (such as major storms or hurricanes) or other unforeseen events outside the intended donor’s control.
 In such cases, the intended donor and accompanying persons may receive reimbursement for the qualified expenses incurred.

-NLDAC’s ability to reimburse eligible donors for their travel and lost wages depends on the availability of funding.
+NLDAC’s ability to reimburse eligible donors for their expenses depends on the availability of funding.
 In the event that there is not enough funding for NLDAC to approve all eligible applicants, priority will be given to donors whose household income is within 350% of the HHS Poverty Guidelines, and those who demonstrate financial hardship.
 Refer to the NLDAC preference categories for more detailed information on how NLDAC prioritizes funding for applications based on the applicants’ household income.
 NLDAC will mark eligible applications for which funding is not available at the time of review as deferred.
 If funding becomes available for applications in a previously deferred preference category, NLDAC will announce this on its website and in the newsletter.
 At that time, the transplant professional who submitted the application can request NLDAC re-review a deferred application for funding, if the donation surgery has not yet been ruled out or taken place (i.e., the donor is still undergoing evaluation).
 NLDAC can only approve and fund applications before donation surgery takes place, and NLDAC cannot reimburse expenses that were incurred before the application was approved.

 Yes.
 NLDAC can cover up to 2 trips for an accompanying person(s).